imagej/imagej.github.io/pages/IsletJ2.md

 7. Close the dialog for training and open the one for analysis (`Plugins` – `IsletJ` – `Analyze`).
 8. Select the extracted directory as before (we will analyze the training image for the demo purposes), set an appropriate pixel size (e.g., 2.355 μm) and minimal size of islets (e.g., 0 μm), and select the previously trained model.
 9. Select an output directory and click `Analyze`.

+## Pretrained models

+Pretrained segmentation models can be downloaded [here](http://ptak.felk.cvut.cz/Medical/microscopy/IKEM/IsletJ/public/).
+Note that future versions of IsletJ2 need not support older segmentation models.
+However, we will try to maintain a compatible model for each version.

 ## Tips